juil/fintech-uoftbootcamp/week01/unit01-assignment/README.md

 ## Business Activities:

+### Problem Being Solved

+#### Buying Bitcoin & Self-Custody
+Shakepay as an exchange makes it as easy as possible to purchase bitcoin (and ethereum) and move it off the app to self-custody for Canadians.
+* The exchange has no buy or sell fees but has a small trading margin for revenue while still maintaining prices at or very close to the market price.
+* Canadians can instantly deposit and withdraw $CAD into their account using Interac e-transfers.
+* Shakepay covers all transaction fees incurred when moving BTC off the app.

+#### Spending Bitcoin in the Real World

 * What specific financial problem is the company or project trying to solve?

 * Who is the company's intended customer?
 Is there any information about the ma